ISISComputingGroup/ibex_developers_manual/Sprint-Planning.md

 1. Add estimates to tickets and move into ready
 1. Set all tickets milestones on new tickets.
 1. Advertise list of tickets on IBEX slack channel

+### Releases

+1. Check the [milestones](https://github.com/ISISComputingGroup/IBEX/milestones) for upcoming releases (also noted in the [Pending Tasks](https://github.com/ISISComputingGroup/IBEX/wiki/Pending-Tasks)).
+1. Check the dates listed in the milestone description.
+Adjust dates, if necessary.
+1. Add tickets to Create and Deploy the release.